RapidSoftwareSolutions/Marketplace-LuminarFlightData-Package/README.md

 | status       | Select     | Flight Status (airborne, cancelled, completed, filed or scheduled)

 ## LaminarFlightData.getFlightsByAerodrome
-Retrieves a list of flight summaries for a given airline using an extended version of FIXM 3.0, including scheduled and airborne flights.
+Retrieves summary information for flights arriving or that are scheduled to arrive at the given aerodrome using an extended version of FIXM 3.0, including scheduled and airborne flights.

 | Field        | Type       | Description
 |--------------|------------|----------